core-wg/coral/draft-ietf-core-coral.md

 The sequences of links gets reused, and the set and sequence of attributes in a particular occurrence of a link get applied to the statement produced from the link
 (or all the statements, if the link has multiple link relations).
-Statements whose subject is not the root node are attached to the root node using the necessarily packed `http://www.iana.org/assignments/relation/carries-information-about` property.
+Statements whose subject is not the document itself are attached to the retrieval context using the necessarily packed `http://www.iana.org/assignments/relation/carries-information-about` property.
 Statements about URLs mentioned elsewhere in the document can be expressed there instead. <!-- generally once, but not stopping anybody... -->